Odette Quesada: 1980s–1990s

 Quesada then wrote on several film soundtracks.
 She wrote "To Love Again" in 1983 for Sharon Cuneta for the film of the same name.
 She also was involved in the soundtrack of the 1984 film Bagets with the songs "Farewell", which was sung by Lauchengco, and "Growing Up", which was sung by Gary Valenciano.
 "Farewell" went on to become a popular song for graduation ceremonies.
-It also won Best Disco Song at the Cecil Awards in 1985, although in her acceptance speech, she had to explain that it was not a disco song.
+"Growing Up" also won Best Disco Song at the Cecil Awards in 1985, although in her acceptance speech, she had to explain that it was not a disco song.
 It was then that Vic del Rosario convinced her to sing her own songs while continuing to write them, similar to Carole King.
 Her first single was "Friend of Mine", which was successful.
 She then decided to release her first album containing her own versions of the songs she had written up to that point of her career.

 In April 1993, Quesada married fellow OPM singer-songwriter Bodjie Dasig.
 She wrote several of the songs on his 1994 album Oh!
 Baby.
 In 1996, Quesada won an international songwriting contest with Dasig as her arranger.
 A year later, she wrote the lead single "More Than I Should" for Lani Misalucha's debut album of the same name.